Frequency

 • A bright, slightly metallic quality that feels alert without being sharp.

-• A useful soundtrack for short workouts, stretching, or a brisk walk.
+• A soundtrack for short workouts, stretching, or a brisk walk.

-• Best as a backdrop for active or creative work rather than wind-down moments.
+• Best for active or creative work rather than wind-down moments.

 • Try it in the morning or early afternoon rather than just before sleep.